 What is the best way to send huge video files?

 Like we said earlier, most email and instant messaging client have 25 Mb maximum file size restriction.
-So, a better way to share huge file is, to upload the video on a cloud storage like — dropbox or Google Photo (unlimited storage) and then share the public link of that video.
+So, a better way to share huge file is, to upload the video on a cloud storage like — Dropbox or Google Photo (unlimited storage) and then share the public link of that video.

 Any of the above applications will get your job done, but you should keep in mind that compressing, trimming or converting videos on any Android smartphone takes a long time, and it’s the same way even on High-End PCs.
-Also, the more you compress your video, more quality you lose.
+Also, the more you compress your video, the more quality you lose.